top of page

 WAITING, WAITING, WAITING!

-• During the development time you should not allow your skin to perspire or become wet at all.
+• During the development time, try not to allow your skin to perspire or become wet.
 That means no washing dishes or exercising!
-After going to the bathroom, try to avoid water getting on the top of your hands.
-I recommend washing hands with a damp face cloth with minimal soap on palms only so you have control over where the water goes.
+When washing your hands, use a damp face cloth with minimal soap on palms so you have control over where the water goes.

-• If you do happen to sweat, lightly apply a little talcum powder or cornflour with a kabuki/makeup brush to the perspiring areas as this will absorb the perspiration but wont affect the tan.
+• If you do happen to sweat, apply a little talcum powder or cornflour with a kabuki/makeup brush to the area.
+This will absorb the perspiration but wont affect the tan.
 If your skin gets splashed, dab dry (do not rub), and add a tiny amount of moisturiser to the affected area blending to an even colour.

-• Use air conditioning in your car and house if it is a hot day to avoid sweating.
+• Use air conditioning in your car and house if it is a hot day.
 If you have leather seats or couches, sit on a towel to avoid perspiring and sticking to the seats!

 RINSING YOUR TAN

-• You will notice the bronzer rinsing away, don't worry, this is not your tan, only the temporary bronzer.
-Make sure all this bronzer has washed off and the water runs clear.
-If you feel your colour is light after your first rinse, just remember your colour will still continue to develop and won't reach its full intensity until at least the 24 hour mark.
+• The bronzer will wash away, don't worry, this is not your tan!
+Just rinse until the water runs clear.
+You may feel your colour is light after your first rinse, but your colour will continue to develop and won't reach its full intensity until at least the 24 hour mark.

 • Pat your skin dry with a towel instead of wiping (this applies after every shower).

-• Avoid sports or activities that will cause you to sweat or perspire as this can still affect the outcome of the tan while it's still developing.
+avoid sports or activities that will cause you to sweat or perspire.

-• Try to find products that are pH balanced or paraben free, free from sulphur laurel sulphates (SLS's), perfumes and colourants.
+• You can now start using your body products.
+Try to find products that are pH balanced or paraben free, free from sulphur laurel sulphates (SLS's), perfumes and colourants.
+Also avoid using products that dry out the skin as this will cause the tan to fade patchy and unevenly

-• Use body wash, or a soap free cleansing bar, rather than soap.
-A gel based body product works best.
-Choose clear body washes over the “creamy” moisturising body washes.
-If you can’t find a clear pH balanced body wash, its best to choose a gel that is more coloured towards the green, blue or violet colour range rather than those that are more yellow or orange.
-The "Thank You" brand Botanical Geranium & Rosewood Body Wash from Coles, Woolworths or Priceline is the best choice found so far.
+• Use a body wash, or soap free cleansing bar, rather than soap.
+A clear gel based product works best rather than a “creamy” moisturising one.
+If you can’t find a clear pH balanced body wash, choose a gel that is more green, blue or violet rather than yellow or orange.
+The "Thank You" brand Botanical Geranium & Rosewood Body Wash is the best supermarket choice I have found so far.

-• Use a shampoo & conditioner especially formulated for spray tans or that don't contain any SLS's.
+• Use a shampoo & conditioner that doesn't contain any SLS's.

 • Avoid harsh wash cloths or loofahs.

-• DO NOT use any products made by Dove, Nivea or Palmolive.
-Due to their ingredients, they are not recommended for use on your skin with a spray tan.
+• Avoid products made by Olay, Dove, Nivea or Palmolive.
+Due to their ingredients, they are not spray tan friendly.

-• Wait 24 hours to shave if you need to shave.
-If it's done lightly and quickly, using a sharp razor, (and as infrequently as possible) it may not affect your tan too much.
-But be aware that shaving may make your tan blotchy in appearance.
+• If you need to shave do it lightly and quickly, using a sharp razor, (and as infrequently as possible) it may not affect your tan too much, but be aware that shaving may make your tan blotchy in appearance.
 Waxing is not recommended and will remove your tan altogether.

-• Avoid sports or activities that will cause you to sweat or perspire.
+• Avoid activities that cause you to sweat or perspire.

 • Please remember that a spray tan does not protect you from UVA and UVB rays from the sun.
-It is imperative to still use an oil free spray tan friendly sunscreens to protect your skin.
+It is important to still use an oil free or spray tan friendly sunscreen to protect your skin.

-A range of quality products specifically formulated for spray tans, including moisturisers and tan extenders are available to purchase in the salon or online.
+A range of quality products specifically formulated for spray tans (body wash, moisturisers, tan extenders, tan remover and exfoliating mitts) are available to purchase in the salon or online.
 This will reduce the rate at which your skin exfoliates and will keep your tan looking better for longer.

 Please remember: DHA can react for up to 24 hours after being spray tanned.
 This means that you may not have your full colour straight after your shower.
 Please allow 24 hours to view your potential full colour.
 Everybody's skin is different, some people will be lucky enough to have their tan develop in minimal time, others may have to wait the full 24 hour period.
 This means if you are getting your spray tan for a special event it is best to do so 48 hours (2 days) prior to the event.